Capability Analysis with JMP

 - Cpm

 The Cp index is process capability.
 It assumes the process mean is centered between the specification limits and essentially is the ratio of the distance between the specification limits to six process standard deviations.
-Obviously, the higher this value the better, because it means you can fit the process variation between the spec limits more easily.
-Cp measures the process’ potential capability to meet the two-sided specifications.
-It does not take the process average into consideration.
+Obviously, the higher this value, the better, because it means you can accommodate process variation within the spec limits more easily.
+Cp measures the process’s potential capability to meet the two-sided specifications.
+It does not account for the process average.

-High Cp indicates the small spread of the process with respect to the spread of the customer specifications.
+High Cp indicates a narrow process spread relative to the spread of the customer specifications.
 Cp is recommended when the process is centered between the specification limits.
-Cp works when there are both upper and lower specification limits.
-The higher Cp the better, meaning the spread of the process is smaller relative to the spread of the specifications.
+Cp is valid when both upper and lower specification limits are present.
+The higher Cp, the better, meaning the process spread is smaller relative to the specification spread.

 Use JMP to Run a Process Capability Analysis